 The launch of Dandelion could save homeowners thousands of dollars in fuel bills while reducing greenhouse gas emissions.

 Last week, Google’s parent company, Alphabet Inc., launched a geothermal start-up focused on the residential market.
-The new company, called “Dandelion,” is poised to capitalize on an expanding geothermal energy market, which is expected to grow from $34 billion in 2016 to $57 billion in 2024.
+The new company, called “Dandelion,” is poised to capitalize on a geothermal energy market expected to grow from $34 billion in 2016 to $57 billion in 2024.

 Existing geothermal systems for homes can cost upwards of $60,000.
 Dandelion’s product, which employs a fast, lean drill to punch two deep holes in your backyard, is expected to cost between $20,000 and $25,000.
 The two-hole loop system allows for use of geothermal heating in the winter and cooling during the summer.

-The company’s initial target market is focused on the northeastern United States, where traditional home-heating systems are based on fuel oil or propane.
-It is estimated that 2 million homes in New York alone are still dependent on oil or propane, offering the average homeowner the opportunity to save anywhere between $35,000 and $63,000 over the course of 20 years.
-Using geothermal would also prevent between 110 and 130 tons of CO2 per household from entering the atmosphere during that period.
+The company’s initial target market is focused on the northeastern United States, where traditional home-heating systems are based on oil or propane.
+Roughly 2 million homes in New York alone are still dependent on these fossil fuels.